shalevwiden/dvwebsitecreation/ut_courses/README.md

 then I also wanna make this a function in the init `.replace('-','_').replace(',','_').replace('&','and').replace("'","")` its a function to get the table name in the databases from the departmentnamecleaned

+To make DegreeView, I am using the catalogData class as well as the createUniversity class self.assetspath (from catalogData) and self.asset_folder_path (from createUniversity) basically refer to the same thing.